cortexark/cortexark/README.md

 ## What I'm Working On

-- **LLM Evaluation & Testing Infrastructure** -- Designing frameworks that give engineering teams confidence in LLM-powered features before they ship.
+- **LLM Evaluation &  Infrastructure** -- Designing frameworks that give engineering teams confidence in LLM-powered features before they ship.
 - **AI-Powered Developer Tooling** -- Building internal platforms that use code intelligence and LLMs to accelerate developer workflows.
 - **Engineering Leadership & Team Scaling** -- Writing about the systems, processes, and culture that turn small teams into high-performing orgs.